 According to data compiled by the 2016 American Community Survey, Pennsylvania is among the top ten states with the highest median age population.
 Given the advanced age of many residents, it should come as no surprise that Pennsylvania is home to a significant number of residential nursing facilities.
 Many of these facilities take great care in the treatment of their residents.
 Unfortunately, some facilities fail to live up to the standard their residents deserve.
-If you suspect your relative has sustained injuries through nursing home abuse, an Altoona personal injury attorney may be able to help hold the facility accountable.
+If you suspect your relative has sustained injuries through nursing home abuse, a seasoned personal injury attorney may be able to help hold the facility accountable.

 When your loved one has endured mistreatment at a nursing home, he or she is entitled to seek compensation for their injuries.
 When a nursing home violates its duty to care for and protect a resident, an Altoona nursing home abuse lawyer could file a lawsuit and help to seek justice on behalf of your loved one.

 While the federal government adopted certain protections for nursing home residents in 1987, Pennsylvania took similar steps nearly a decade prior.
 Under the Health Care Facilities Act of 1979, nursing homes, their owners, and their employees must guarantee certain rights to nursing home residents.
 These rights include: